| M A Y 1

 considered irresponsible by virtually anyone able to understand

+the matter.
 Though more people would initially go along with a prohibition

 of work on human embryos, many may have a change of heart